pixelshot91/real_time_schedule/README.md

 ## Source of Information
-The official RATP API is available here. https://data.ratp.fr/explore/dataset/horaires-temps-reel/information/ It provide real-time schedule for all RATP buses, RER A and the RATP part of the RER B.
+The official RATP API is available here. https://data.ratp.fr/explore/dataset/horaires-temps-reel/information/ It provide real-time schedule for all RATP buses and the RATP part of the RER A and B.
 The API is free and the request cap is 30 000 000 request per month.
 However, one has to fill a form to register his IP address to use it.
 So this app does not use this API directly, but a proxy: